 Baku Urban Wine Tasting is a private wine-tasting experience that allows you to walk and visit the best wine spots to enjoy Baku by evening.
 We hand-pick local wine bars for the best wine tasting experiences and delve into dynamic and young community places in downtown Baku.
 This tour is ideal for wine enthusiasts who like to spend a day out by diving into Baku’s Night Life.

-All the three places we visit are within easy walking distance and sit-in for wine tasting and a glass of your choice and paired snacks available at every stop.
+All three places we visit are within easy walking distance and sit-in for wine tasting and a glass of your choice and paired snacks are available at every stop.
 Bring your friends for a great evening.